fermisurfaces/IFermi/README.md

 - `Inerpolator`: to take a band structure on a uniform k-point mesh and interpolate it onto a denser mesh.
-- `FermiSurface`: to stores isosurfaces and reciprocal lattice information.
+- `FermiSurface`: to store isosurfaces and reciprocal lattice information.
 - `FermiSurfacePlotter`: to plot a Fermi surface from a `FermiSurface` object.

-A minimal working example for plotting the Fermi surface from a `vasprun.xml` file is:
+A minimal working example to plot the Fermi surface from a `vasprun.xml` file is:

 ```python
 from pymatgen.io.vasp.outputs import Vasprun